 NoVA Outside Board of Directors

-Elenor Hodges chairs the board and as such, focuses on overall coordination for NoVA Outside, organizing board meetings, coordinating quarterly membership gatherings, and writing grant proposals.
+Elenor Hodges chairs the board and as such, focuses on overall coordination for NoVA Outside, organizing board meetings, and writing grant proposals.
 She has been involved with NoVA Outside since the beginning, helping to found the organization in 2009.
-Additionally, Elenor works as the executive director of Arlingtonians for a Clean Environment, a community nonprofit promoting sustainable lifestyles.
+Additionally, Elenor works as the executive director of EcoAction Arlington, a community nonprofit promoting sustainable lifestyles.
 Her previous experience includes environmental consulting with DynCorp, developing the Animal Tracks environmental education program for Wal-Mart, and program management in the education department at National Wildlife Federation.
 She lives in Arlington with her husband and two daughters.
 Elenor earned a BA in Environmental Science from the University of Virginia and a MEd in Education from George Mason University.

-Kurt Moser serves on the advisory committee, leadership team and development committee.
+Kurt Moser serves as the treasurer and co-chairs the SEAS committee.
 Kurt has studied social network analysis and the Network Weaving approach to partnership building, and he infuses this in his work with NoVA Outside.
 In addition, he co-chairs NoVA Outside’s annual School Environmental Action Showcase, building partnerships to coordinate multi-organization involvement and sponsorship in this signature event.

 By day, Kurt is an independent researcher/ecologist and president/co-founder of the Four Mile Run Conservatory Foundation, an organization dedicated to improving the conditions and park lands on lower Four Mile Run.
 His past experience includes leading professional development and environmental education as a program manager for Earth Force, a national nonprofit focused on youth-driven civic action to improve the environment.
 Kurt earned a BA in History from Dartmouth College and an MS in Environmental Science and Policy from George Mason University.